-2. Engages proactively
+2. Engages Proactively

-3. Multitasks effectively
+3. Multitasks Effectively

-Typically, support agents will handle more than one chat at a time.
-For each chat, your team will need to reply to customer questions, research account activity and notes, troubleshoot any issues, provide supporting help documentation, and any number of other tasks.
+Successful support agents will need to be able to handle more than one chat at a time.
+For each chat, agents will need to reply to customer questions, research account activity and notes, troubleshoot any issues, provide supporting help documentation, and any number of other tasks.
 This means they'll need the ability to work through several problems simultaneously to be effective.

 Your chat support agents will need to know how to drive a conversation.
 They won't have the indicators of vocal tone or inflection to rely on, so specific and direct questions are necessary to get to the bottom of an issue quickly.
 Customers might also have more difficulty getting their questions across, so your team will need to know how to find their way to the core of any issue.